mu2013/KGode/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Added a new bootstrap function to estimate parameter uncertainty.
+* Change the email address from mu.niu@plymouth.ac.uk to mu.niu@glasgow.ac.uk

 ## Test environments
 * local OS X install, R 3.3.0